Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: The Benchmark

 Notice that the reason for normalizing the average of the negative counts by the ground truth of the positive class is given by the assumption that having more items in the image also causes the model to increase the estimate of non-present classes.
 Therefore, the normalization factor $1 / \tilde{c}_i$ plays the role of relativizing the error -- in other words, we suppose that counting 10 \textit{dogs} in an image showing 1000 \textit{people} is a negligible error.
 The lower the NMN value, the better the resulting model.

-\paragraph{Positive Class Count Nearness (PCCN).} PCCN is an aggregate measure defined as the percentage of samples in the dataset where the model produces a positive count estimate that is nearer to the ground truth with respect to the mean of the negative classes.
+\paragraph{Positive Class Count Nearness (PCCN).} PCCN mixes positive and negative class predictions, providing an overall quantitative assessment of strong failures in the model.
 Formally, it is defined as follows:

-where $d^{\text{neg}}_i = | \frac{1}{N} \sum_{\substack{j=1 \\ j \neq i}}^N c_{ij} - \tilde{c}_i |$ is the absolute difference between the mean of the model's predictions based on the negative labels and the ground truth count for the $i$-th image, $d^{\text{pos}}_i = | c_{ii} - \tilde{c_i} |$ is the absolute difference between the model's prediction based on the positive label and the ground truth count for the $i$-th image, and $ \mathbb{I}(\cdot)$ is the indicator function, which equals 1 if the condition inside it is true, and 0 otherwise.
-Unlike NMN, this metric gives an interesting global view by mixing positive and negative label predictions.
-It provides an overall quantitative assessment of strong failures in the model.
-In fact, a mean negative estimate closer to ground truth than the positive one may signify that the model is strongly biased to count most of the negative classes instead of the positive one, which in turn may be due to the model completely losing the semantics of the given prompt.
-The higher the WPR, the better the resulting model.
+where $d^{\text{neg}}_i = | \frac{1}{N} \sum_{\substack{j=1 \\ j \neq i}}^N c_{ij} - \tilde{c}_i |$ is the absolute difference between the mean of the model's negative classes predictions and the ground truth for the $i$-th image, $d^{\text{pos}}_i = | c_{ii} - \tilde{c_i} |$ is the absolute difference between the model's positive class prediction and the ground truth count for the $i$-th image, and $ \mathbb{I}(\cdot)$ is an indicator function, which equals 1 if the condition inside it is true, and 0 otherwise.
+Thus, PCCN measures the percentage of data samples for which the model produces a positive class count estimate that is closer to the ground truth compared to the mean of the negative class count estimations.
+Intuitively, a mean of the negative class estimations that is closer to the ground truth than a positive class estimate may indicate that the model is strongly biased toward counting negative classes over the positive class, which in turn may be due to the model completely losing the semantics of the given prompt.
+It follows that the higher the PCCN, the better the resulting model.